statiagov/gesmew/guides/content/developer/tutorials/getting_started_tutorial.md

 ### Installing Image Magick

 Gesmew also uses the ImageMagick library for manipulating images.
-Using this library allows for automatic resizing of product images and the creation of product image thumbnails.
+Using this library allows for automatic resizing of establishment images and the creation of establishment image thumbnails.
 ImageMagick is not a Rubygem and it can be a bit tricky to install.
 There are, however, several excellent sources of information on the Web for how to install it.
 A basic Google search should help you if you get stuck.

 If you are using OSX, a recommended approach is to install ImageMagick using [Homebrew](http://mxcl.github.com/homebrew/).
 This can be done with the following command: